-- In the Consoles section of the framework server instance, click AMC to open the Advanced Middleware Configuration web interface.
+- In the Consoles section of the framework server Virtual System Pattern instance, click AMC to open the Advanced Middleware Configuration web interface.

-- An incorrect hostname for the framework server, or incorrect credentials for the framework server user.
+- There is an incorrect hostname for the framework server, or incorrect credentials for the framework server user.

-- The RAFW_HOME_PATH entry fails to correspond to the value specified
+- The RAFW_HOME_PATH script package parameter fails to correspond to the

-for OS_RAFW_HOME on the framework server.
+value specified for OS_RAFW_HOME on the framework server.
 The

 /tmp/RAFW.
 If the value on the framework server differs from the value of the RAFW_HOME_PATH entry, a problem might occur in creating the required directories on the VSPs.